 If you plan on taking a dog near water, it is imperative to know if the dog can swim before taking off.

 While many dogs can instinctively swim, not all dogs can swim because they lack the instinct or have a body shape and density that makes it difficult to stay above water.

 Insider Tip: Don’t assume your dog knows how to swim.
 While many breeds instinctively can swim, not all can and mixes are less certain.
 Work to familiarize your dog with swimming ahead of time.
 Dogs unfamiliar with water and swimming may panic when put in water and not all dog’s body shapes allow them to be natural swimmers.
 Explore getting a life jacket for your dog if you have any concerns.

 Gambit didn’t like water for a few years.
-It took a number of tries to get him not to panic in the water.
+It took a number of tries to get him not to panic when his paws got wet.